 Identify the Edges

-Explain what the edges (the connections, the relationships) of your network are.
+Explain what the (the , the relationships) of your network are.
 How do the nodes relate to each other?

 5 Concept 3